 - Character Development: Grodd started off with a strong Fantastic Racism towards humans, but later grows out of it.

 - Comic-Book Movies Don't Use Codenames: In this version, he sticks to his given name (just "Grodd") rather than calling himself "Gorilla Grodd".

 - This is subverted twice, and not even by Grodd himself.
-In the episode "Comfort and Joy", the Flash tells an orphanage staff member that he once "made Gorilla Grodd cry 'Uncle'."
-In the episode "The Great Brain Robbery", Doctor Fate casts a spell and commands it to show him "the mind of Gorilla Grodd".
+In "Comfort and Joy", the Flash tells an orphanage staff member that he once "made Gorilla Grodd cry 'Uncle'."
+In "The Great Brain Robbery", Doctor Fate casts a spell and commands it to show him "the mind of Gorilla Grodd".

 - Deadpan Snarker: He always has a snide comment ready about somebody's inferior intellect.
 Flash in particular is a popular target of his.

 - Defiant to the End: He spends his last moments while being Thrown Out the Airlock swearing that he's not done with Luthor, and will get revenge somehow.